TL;DR

 trainer.fit(module)

-Note that the configuration flags for pl_testing
+Note that the configuration flags for pl_testing, pl_predicting, and pl_local_rank are

-automatically set by HydraDDP()
+automatically set by HydraDDP() before execution.

 Next let’s create an example configuration and task function using hydra-zen: